hadipourh/AES-VHDL/README.md

 In order to implement the decryption algorithm of AES-128, one must invert the SubBytes, ShiftRows and MixColumns operations.
 Let's depict the inverse of SubBytes, ShiftRows and MixColumns operations by InvSubBytes, InvShiftRows and InvMixColumns respectively

 While the area required to implement InvSubBytes and InvShiftRows are the same as the area required for implementation of SubBytes and ShiftRows respectively, the hardware implementation of InvMixColumns is a challenging problem since it's matrix is more dense than the MixColumn's matrix and therefore, uses more area than the MixColumns.
-In this implemenation we use a technique taken from page 55 of [1] to overcome this problem.
+In this implementation we use a technique taken from page 55 of [1] to overcome this problem.
 According to this technique, InvMixColumns can be implemented as a simple preprocessing step followed by the MixColumn step.

-For a given key, the subkeys must be used in reverse order to decrypt a ciphertext.
+For a given key, the sub-keys must be used in reverse order to decrypt a ciphertext.
 Therefore, the encryption's keyschedule can not be used for the decryption and a different keyschedule algorithm is needed.
-If one has access to the last round subkey and perform the inverse of keyschedule round function on it repeatedly, subkeys are obtained in reverse order.
-In our implementation for decryption algorithm, it is assumed that the last round subkey is stored as the decryption key for the later reuse and it is assumed to be the input of the decryption's keyschedule algorithm.
+If one has access to the last round sub-key and perform the inverse of keyschedule round function on it repeatedly, sub-keys are obtained in reverse order.
+In our implementation for decryption algorithm, it is assumed that the last round sub-key is stored as the decryption key for the later reuse and it is assumed to be the input of the decryption's keyschedule algorithm.

 ### Architecture